Chateux1/cypress-tests-for-interview/README.md

-# Solutions for practical task by TeleSoftas
+# Solutions for Practical Task by TeleSoftas
 This document contains solutions for the tasks and/or any other information that might be useful for the review process.
 ## Task 1.
 Meditation Timer & Log App
 I haven't really used the app a lot, just downloaded it and tried to click through it as much as possible.
 There could be suggestions regarding the function of the app, but I didn't try to actually use it.